 That means the production commenced in 1966, even though the product was sold in 1967.
 I would imagine the bigger and more expensive products were shipped earlier than the standard nickel packs as they would be warehoused somewhere for a bit before being shipped off to supermarkets and groceries, which were the main retail outlets for the Bazooka party boxes, as they are referred to in the trade.

 That 1967 box was then end of the three card baseball panels until they were revived in 1971.
 As we saw last time out, the '68 Box was different and had a Tipps From The Topps panel that took over the back of the box, with two very narrow baseball cards on each side panel.
 Topps must have been reaacting to perceived competition in order to give the purchaser more bang for the buck:

 The flap show a 1967 production code (the last digit in the sequence signifies year):

 Those old timers look like the 1963 All Time Greats Bazooka inserts but I have not yet compared pictures to see if they were identical.
 Baseball celebrated its (alleged) 100th birthday in 1969 so I guess everyone was waxing nostalgic.
 That production code by the way indicates 1968.
-The set is always referred to as a 1969-70 issue and I am not sure if it was reissued in 1970 or if something else took its place.
+The set is always referred to as a 1969-70 issue and I am not sure if it was reissued in 1970 or just continued to be sold without any updating at all.
 That is something I want to look at in conjunction with the two 1971 baseball sets and will be the focus next time.